SingaporeCSS/talk.css/notes/talk-40.md

-# HTML and CSS News for June 2019
+# HTML and CSS News for May/June 2019

 Browser updates
 ---